 Little mermaids take turns swimming like a mermaid with their ankles together, then go underwater and rocket out of the water with their arms in the air (a la Ariel in the Little Mermaid) to see who can jump the highest out of the water.

 While there's debate as to the proper starting position of the minnows (in the water or out of the water on the far side of the pool), and variation exists on the proper call to action by the shark (“Sharks and minnows, one, two, three.
 Fishies, fishes, come to me!” versus “Fiiiishies!
 Come out and plaaay!”), there’s no debate this classic pool game will be entertaining our children’s children for summers to come.
 Could there be anything more thrilling than narrowly escaping the touch of the treacherous shark?

-With Categories, the more swimmers you have, the merrier (but we know of confirmed rounds of Categories involving only two players, so work with what you’ve got).
-Begin by choosing someone to be "It", who then selects a category other players are familiar with (think colors for the small set, or candy bars for the older kids).
-"It" stands outside of the pool with his back turned from the water and all other players line up directly underneath him with their hands on the wall, waiting for his or her selection to be guessed.
+With this game, the more swimmers you have, the merrier (but we know of confirmed rounds of Categories involving only two players, so work with what you’ve got).
+Begin by choosing someone to be "It."
+Who then selects a category other players are familiar with (think colors for the small set, or candy bars for the older kids).
+"It" stands outside of the pool with their back turned from the water and all other players line up directly underneath them with their hands on the wall, waiting for his or her selection to be guessed.
 If it is, the player tries to swim to the other side of the pool without being tagged out.